T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 Part 2 Web and mobile.md

 As part of their cyber training offering, INE offers the following web training + certifications:

 #### [INE Security Web Application Penetration tester (eWPT)](https://security.ine.com/certifications/ewpt-certification/)
-The eWPT covers the essential web vulnerabilities and how to exploit them.
-This is assessed in a multiple choice style exam, where you need to perform tests in a hands-on lab in order to be able to answer the questions within 10 hours.
+The eWPT covers essential web vulnerabilities and how to exploit them.
+This is assessed in a multiple-choice exam, in which you must conduct tests in a hands-on lab and then answer questions within 10 hours.
 {{< figure src=/images/training-blogpost/eWPT.png align=center width="30%" >}}

 ##### Cost